yudai-nkt/dotfiles/README.md

-.dotfiles
+# .dotfiles
----

 My dotfiles and setup scripts

-### Overview
+## Overview
-This repository doesn’t need further introduction thanks to the pretty self-explanatory name.
+This repository shouldn't need further introduction thanks to the pretty self-explanatory name.

-### Content
+## Content
 This repository contains dotfiles of the following softwares:

 - [Atom][atom]